spcrepeau/Docker-Stack/plex_apps/README.md

 ### Notes

-* Requires "user: UID:GID" field and does not support PUID and PGID environment variables.
+* Rootless: Uses "user: UID:GID".
-* Setup reverse proxy for this app.
+* Reverse Proxy: Setup reverse proxy for this app in DSN.
+* Notifications: None at this time.
+* Authentication: Built-in.

 ## tautulli